-Confessions are heard on Thursday and Saturday mornings at 9:30 AM in the lower level of the Church.
+Confessions are heard on Thursday mornings at 9:30 AM and on Saturdays at 2:00 PM in the lower level of the Church.
 The elevator is operational and there are stairs as well.
 Appointments are not needed.

 Youth are prepared for First Penance in the Catholic School and in the Parish School of Religion (PSR) following the Diocesan Graded Course of Study and Diocesan Guidelines for celebrating the sacrament with children.

 Adults are prepared for First Penance during the Rite of Christian Initiation of Adults (RCIA) process and celebrate the sacrament prior to becoming Catholic.

 When We Celebrate the Sacrament